ISicily/epidoc-viewer/README.md

 https://github.com/ISicily/epidoc-viewer/blob/master/src/components/Leiden.css](https://github.com/ISicily/epidoc-viewer/blob/master/src/components/Leiden.css)

 We may at some point extract this to an NPM module - let us know if that would be useful for your project.
-We might also extract a React component to NPM if that could be help anyone.
+We might also extract a React component to NPM if that would be useful.

 # Getting Started with Create React App